Solver Parameters

 ... flux_drift_compensation=False)

-Supported on: QPU and VFYC Solvers
+Supported on: QPU Solvers

 Sets a time-dependent gain for linear coefficients (qubit biases, see the h parameter) in the Hamiltonian.
-This parameter enables you to specify the \(g(t)\) function in,

 \begin{equation} {\cal H}_{ising} = - \frac{A({s})}{2} \left(\sum_i {\hat\sigma_{x}^{(i)}}\right) + \frac{B({s})}{2} \left(g(t) \sum_{i} h_i {\hat\sigma_{z}^{(i)}} + \sum_{i>j} J_{i,j} {\hat\sigma_{z}^{(i)}} {\hat\sigma_{z}^{(j)}}\right) \end{equation}